hoffmangroup/segway/doc/segway.rst

 The use of :option:`--dry-run` will cause Segway to generate appropriate model and observation files but not to actually perform any inference or queue any jobs.
 This can be useful when troubleshooting a model or task.
+XXX Train implies generate

 Train task
 ==========